oneOoneData/TaxProExchange/content/ai/juno-tax-automation-review.md

 Support for business returns and trust/estate returns is planned but not yet fully implemented.

 **What tax software does Juno export to?**
 Juno exports to desktop and cloud-based tax preparation systems using local or browser agents.
+Common supported tax software includes Intuit Lacerte, Intuit ProSeries, Intuit ProConnect, Thomson Reuters UltraTax CS, Drake Tax, CCH Axcess Tax, CCH ProSystem fx Tax, and other major professional tax preparation systems. *At the time of writing.*

 **What is Reviewer used for?**
 Reviewer checks for mismatches, missing information, filing issues, carryover discrepancies, and cross-form structural issues.